Ayoub-Harimza/Clean-Alternative-Fuel-Vehicles-Eligibility-Analysis/README.md

 # Data Visualization with Tableau
 The data was visualized using Tableau.
 The interactive version of the dashboard can be found on [Tableau's website](https://public.tableau.com/views/Book2_17052462280990/Dashboard1?:language=en-US&:display_count=n&:origin=viz_share_link) or in the [resources](https://github.com/Ayoub-Harimza/Clean-Alternative-Fuel-Vehicles-Eligibility-Analysis/tree/main/Tableau%20visualizations).

+I'ts clearly observed that out of the electric vehicles registered in Washington state, 39.46% (64,323 vehicles) meet the criteria for Clean Alternative Fuel Vehicles.
+Within this category, 73.27% are Battery Electric, while the remaining 26.73% are Plug-in Hybrid Electric.
+Conversely, among the Non-eligible vehicles, a significant 99.95% are Plug-in Hybrid, with only a minimal 0.05% being Battery Electric.

+In summary, a substantial portion of electric vehicles meeting Clean Alternative Fuel criteria in Washington are Battery Electric, whereas the majority of Non-eligible vehicles are Plug-in Hybrid.